junchangwang/dqueue/README.md

 ## Framework

-For a fair comparison, DQueue integrates into the framework of Yang's WFQueue [1].
+DQueue has been integrated into the framework of Yang's WFQueue.
 The details of this framework can be found on README.wfqueue.md.
 Copyright of these files is LICENSE.wfqueue.